 7. Measurement: Follow-up surveys are conducted with the household to check the effectiveness of the implemented remediation efforts.

-Ongoing throughout the process, not an audit: Community and household awareness raising sessions where talks and meetings are held to publicly educate about children’s rights.
+Ongoing throughout the process, not an audit: Community and household awareness raising sessions: Talks and meetings are held to publicly inform about children’s rights.
 Tony’s Ambassadors often join these get-togethers to inspire parents and children and celebrate successes.

 R = Remediation

-So far since the start of the implementation in 2017, 547 cases have been found, and 259 cases of illegal child labor in our supply chain in 2018/2019.
-At this point, 86 cases have been remediated, 381 cases are in remediation, and 80 cases have been identified but have not been acted upon yet.
+So far since the start of the implementation in 2017, 7,264 households participate in the CLMRS, and we found 387 cases of illegal child labour in our supply chain in 2019/2020.
+At this point, 221 cases have been remediated, and 471 cases have been identified and are currently under remediation.
 The respective cooperatives are developing remediation plans to make sure that these cases receive follow-up as well.
 However, the remediation process should initiate faster; there should be the option for the cooperative to start remediating right after finding a case.
 This is one of the reasons why we actively push for the coops to become owners of the CLMRS.
-In the past year, 5,033 households participated in the CLMRS and there were in total 25,846 participations in the awareness sessions organized at community level.
+In the past year, there were in total 55,422 participations in the awareness sessions organised at community level.